cauesmelo/canvas-retro-arcade/README.md

 ### Deploying

-You can deploy the project to a ([Google Cloud Bucket](https://cloud.google.com/storage/docs/creating-buckets)).
+You can deploy the project to a [Google Cloud Bucket](https://cloud.google.com/storage/docs/creating-buckets).
 For this, you need to have the [gcloud CLI](https://cloud.google.com/sdk/docs/install) with proper authentication set.
 You also need to configure the `GCP_BUCKET` and `GCP_PROJECT` variables at `Makefile` localized at root folder.
 After everything set you can deploy with the command bellow.

 ```bash
 # Deploy to Google Cloud Bucket configured on Makefile